wavewave/www-blog/wait/04-05-publish-your-hoodle-on-the-web.md

 Hoodle is now the simplest publishing program with your own handwriting.
 Now you can publish articles, doodles, free-form documents and whatever with your unique character.
-One may use it as a personal diary or blog, or may use it as a personal quick-scratch information database as a wiki-like form as one wishes.
+One may use it as a personal diary or blog, or a personal quick-scratch information database in a wiki-like form as one wishes.

 Enjoy!